Match Play Tournament Info and Rules - All Players must Read!

 3. Posting Scores

 c.
-More than 18 holes: If you play more than 18 holes, you don't need to post the extra holes.
+More than 18 holes but fewer than 27: If you play more than 18 holes but fewer than 27, you don't need to post the extra holes.
+If you play a full 9 or more holes, you do need to post that score separately.

 4. Course & Tees